Galway Theatre Festival (May) – 2027 Ultimate Guide

 • Free Events: Several exhibitions, outdoor performances, and talks are free or unticketed—thank you Galway!

-At a time when many events in Ireland seem to get more expensive every year, this Galway festival really strips things back.
+At a time when many events in Ireland seem to get more expensive every year, we are very grateful that this Galway festival really strips things back.
 It keeps the focus where it belongs: on the people, the creativity, and the art itself.
 That welcoming, accessible spirit is a huge part of what makes the Galway Theatre Festival feel so special.

 • Official Channels: You can book directly through the official festival ticket page or via the Town Hall Theatre booking system.